 Basic aspects that must be noted there are 3 variables: a.
 Workload b.
-Average Ability Standards c.
-Working time
+Average Ability Standards

 The workload is an aspect of the principal on which to base calculation.
 Workload needs to be set through work unit programs subsequently translated into targets job for each position.